conveniencable/microsoft_project_connector/README.md

 # Microsoft Project Connector

-A Redmine Plugin to Work with MS Project Plugin [Redmine Connector](https://conveniencable.com/download).
+A Redmine Plugin to Work with [MS Project Plugin Redmine Connector](https://github.com/conveniencable/RedmineConnectorRelease/releases/latest).
 It's not a XML/MPP import/export tools.
 It's more convenient and powerful than any import/export style tools.
 It make redmine as a data center for MS Project.

+Demo redmine host: https://demo.redmine.conveniencable.com, available testing users: pm, pm2, coder, coder2, tester and tester2, and password "11111111" for all.

 Key features:
 1. You can load/merge tasks from redmine and save tasks to redmine by one-click.